gitter-badger/simpl4-src/README.md

 ##### Open-Source- development environment

-simpl4 is licenced under GPLV3 (General Public License), and because of this  it can be used free of any.
+simpl4 is licenced under Apache 2.0, and because of this  it can be used free of any.

 ##### Flexible responsive applications because of HTML5-Frontend for Smartphones, Tablets and Desktops
 Create a application, and use it on +